profile

 |---|---|---|---|

--f, --file | path | — | Input CSV file (required) |
+-f, --file | path | — | Input CSV file (single-file mode).
+Mutually exclusive with --files. |

--o, --output | string | plain | Output format: plain, json, csv, markdown, arrow |
+-o, --output | string | plain | Output format: plain, json, csv, markdown, arrow, json-schema |

 --sample-size | integer | 100 | Maximum values to sample per column |